kongpop10/ReAct-Nexus/ReAct/README.md

 - **Cross-Query Memory**:
   - Maintain context across multiple queries within the same conversation
   - Toggle inclusion/exclusion of previous responses in memory
+- **Deep Research Mode**:
+  - Toggle for more thorough research with detailed results
+  - Accessible directly from the main interface

 ---